 Young people who cannot vote (yet!) can do a lot to advocate to Michigan voters to encourage them to sign the petition and vote YES to ban fracking.
 Sign up for our newsletter to stay informed about the campaign.
 Creating homemade signs with our website address, www.letsbanfracking.org for use at concerts, festivals and sporting events, and at our campaign signing events, helping petition circulators by talking to voters at signing events, showing the films Gasland and Gasland 2 in school clubs, asking friends and family to donate to the campaign, and telling the world about our ballot proposal and website (www.LetsBanFracking.org) using YouTube, Twitter, Facebook, and email will help others in Michigan learn about our ballot proposal.

 Direct donations are welcome.
 Please spread the word!
 However, do not collect checks or funds yourself, you are not authorized to do so.
-Direct everyone to our website.
-We can accept anonymous donations of cash only if it's $20 or under.
-Over $20 and you'll have to send a check.
+Direct everyone to our website so that all funds go directly to the campaign.

 Every donor must be identified by name, address, date of contribution, occupation, employer name and business address.
 Please see our website for full guidelines.
 We can accept donations of cash only if it's $20 or under.
 Over $20, you'll have to send a check.